rrva/coredis/README.md

 val stringValue = redis.get("somekey")
 ```

-# Supported redis commands
+## Supported redis commands

-`setex` set a key with expire time in seconds
+- `setex` set a key with expire time in seconds
-`del(key)`: delete a key
+- `del(key)`: delete a key
-`ping(echomsg)` - ping the redis server, accepts optional text to echo back
+- `ping(echomsg)` - ping the redis server, accepts optional text to echo back
-`ttl(key)` - show the ttl of a key
+- `ttl(key)` - show the ttl of a key

-# Configuration
+## Configuration

-The `Redis` class supports
+The RedisClient class supports the following constructor parameters:

+- `address` Redis server address
+- `commandTimeoutMillis` timeout for sending commands
+- `replyTimeoutMillis` timeout for waiting to read a reply
+- `dbIndex` select another redis database for all connections other than 0
+- `maxPoolSize` Maximum number of connections to open

-TODO
+## TODO

-- Needs more tests.
-Missing tests of the parser, error/timeout handling, concurrency safety tests.
-This is alpha quality.
+- Needs more test coverage.
+This is alpha quality, has not been used in production yet.
 - Redesign the error handling and possibly add more timeouts
 - Better reconnect and pooling logic
 - Support setting and getting byte arrays in addition to utf-8 strings